dcrypt11/etcmc-uptime-push/README.md

 This is a simple python script which will check if your ETCMC process is running and if there is a change in etcpow_balance.txt.enc file recently

 ## Setup
-- Download to your node the [latest etcmc_push.exe and etcmc_push_config_sample.json](https://github.com/dcrypt11/etcmc-uptime-kuma-push/releases/latest) from the repository releases
+- Download to your node the [latest etcmc_push.exe and etcmc_push_config_sample.json](https://github.com/dcrypt11/etcmc-uptime-kuma-push/releases/latest) from the repository releases and extract the archive
 - Rename **etcmc_push_config_sample.json** to **etcmc_push_config.json** and make sure it is in the same directory with **etcmc_push.exe**
 - Make sure the path set in **etcpowBalanceFile** variable in your etcmc_push_config.json file is the correct full path to etcpow_balance.txt.enc.
 By default, it can be one of those:
     - C:\Program Files (x86)\ETCMC ETC NODE LAUNCHER 1920x1080\ETCMC_GUI\ETCMC_GETH\etcpow_balance.txt.enc